 Scapes

 Dramatic and extraordinary landscapes from around the world.
 In this series of wide-format images, I explore the timeless nature of unique locations using colour and sepia tone, which emulates analogue lithographic techniques.
 The compelling monochromatic style creates strong images which inspire the imagination and provoke conscious consideration.
 Through this portfolio of striking photographs, I present my artistic perspective of the world using a clear narrative style.
-These photos of beautiful scenery evoke a desire to visit foreign places and to experience their distinct atmosphere.
+These photos of beautiful scenery evoke a desire to visit foreign places and to experience their distinct atmosphere(click here to view Auckland Festival of Photography page).

 Landscape Photography